Boltzmann distribution: The distribution

+subject to the normalization constraint that $\sum_i p_i=1$ and the constraint that $\sum_i {p_i \varepsilon_i}$ equals a particular mean energy value, except for two special cases.
+(These special cases occur when the mean value is either the minimum or maximum of the energies ε_{i}.
+In these cases, the entropy maximizing distribution is a limit of Boltzmann distributions where T approaches zero from above or below, respectively.)

 The partition function can be calculated if we know the energies of the states accessible to the system of interest.
 For atoms the partition function values can be found in the NIST Atomic Spectra Database.